 - 1. Perkins funds are to be used for the enhancement of CTE programs.
 Generally, a college should not use Perkins funds to support the same activity for more than three years. - 2.
-Perkins funds may be used to support faculty salaries in new programs for up to three years provided that a career pathway is developed in the third year. - 3.
+Perkins funds may be used to support faculty salaries in new programs for up to three years provided that a career pathway is developed in the second year that includes comprehensive career counseling and tracking through postsecondary completion. - 3.
 Positions funded through Perkins must have prior approval and be outlined in the colleges' local plan and budget.
 Colleges should include the job description and the percentage funded by Perkins.